SAP/spartacus-docs/_pages/telco/journey-management-appointment.md

 ## Overview

-The `Journey Management - Appointment Reference` feature enables the customers browsing the TUA Spartacus storefront to browse the content of a product offering and select a suitable appointment before purchasing the product offering.
+The `Journey Management - Appointment Reference` feature enables the customers browsing the TUA Spartacus storefront to browse the contents of a product offering.
+For example, a service plan that involves onsite installation by a service technician, and select a suitable appointment from the available time slots before purchasing the product offering.

-**Note:** The `Journey Management - Appointment Reference` feature applies to only those product or service offerings for which a checklist policy is configured at the backend by the Product Manager.
+**Note:** The `Journey Management - Appointment Reference` feature is applicable to only those product or service offerings for which a checklist policy for `Appointment Reference` is configured at the backend by the Product Manager.

 ## Key Personas